 Whew!
 That was a lot.
 What can you pick off the list to try?
 Let us know if you’re willing to give one a shot and then check back and tell us how it goes.

-Deborah is The Farmer’s Wife behind Grace Garden and Homestead, a site devoted to sharing about the self-sufficient life.
-After growing up and working in large cities like Sacramento and Chicago, she met her Farmer through unusual circumstances and moved onto the original homestead settled by his family.
+After growing up and working in large cities like Sacramento and Chicago, Deborah met her Farmer through unusual circumstances and moved onto the original homestead settled by his family.
 From the fast paced life of trauma and heart surgery to the new challenge of living off the land, homeschooling, and women’s ministry; her world has taken a complete turn.
 Life skills have changed and so have finances–both in dramatic ways.
 Here Deborah shares the skills she has learned to adjust to a simpler, more self-sufficient, and frugal lifestyle.

 More Ways To Save Money